achrafkassimi/Portfolio_LocationTVM_Pitch/README.md

 I found that the chosen

-- project already exists with not detail and not explanation, so for the friendlier it is necessary to detail & explanation and add more service to request with a good frontend the services offered as:
+- project already exists with no detail and no explanation, so for the friendlier, it is necessary to detail & explain and add more service to request with a good frontend the services offered as:

 * presentation produit de location and service
-* simple reservation in web site
+* simple reservation on web site
 * admin to follow all
 * inscription USER
 * GPS suiver l'objet and save data
-* type contrat ??
+* type contract??
-* notification user and admine
+* notification user and admin
 * reservation pluseur produit in seul commend pour un group
-* add des abonnez
+* add des bonnes

--- How have you had to change your plan to adapt to these unearthed challenges? in this case to modify the plan to adapt to these discovered challenges is to use the concept of MVP -- Describe any unexpected non-technical challenges? designs (frontend) and user experience
+-- How have you had to change your plan to adapt to these unearthed challenges? in this case, to modify the plan to adapt to these discovered challenges is to use the concept of MVP -- Describe any unexpected non-technical challenges. designs (frontend) and user experience

 3. Collaboration/Communication